-Lawmakers warn China may fuel U.S. data center protests
+Lawmakers warn of possible China role in data center protests

 AFBytes Brief